udsdepend/fm21-momba-tutorial/_sources/tutorial/reproducibility.md

 This is also the reason why most conferences strongly encourage the submission of artifacts with papers.

 Setting up a Python project with reproducibility in mind will make your life much easier down the road when it comes to submitting artifacts or onboarding new developers.
-For our example project, we are using [Poetry](https://python-poetry.org/) to manage the project in a way such that reproducibility becomes effortless.
+For our example project, we are using Docker and [Poetry](https://python-poetry.org/) to manage the project in a way such that reproducibility becomes effortless.

 ## Virtual Environments